 The realities of the modern world have brought some new limits to this year’s costume choices.
 Adults are still welcome to wear costumes to the party.
 But guests must comply with some new rules.
 Guests ages 14 and older are strongly discouraged from wearing layered costumes or costume props that surround the entire body as they may be subject to additional security screening.
 Additionally, costumes may not contain any weapons that resemble or could easily be mistaken for an actual weapon.
 In addition to these new restrictions, Disney rules continue to prohibit: Masks worn by Guests ages 14 or older.
 Clothing with objectionable material, including obscene language or graphics.
 Clothing which exposes excessive amounts of skin for a family environment.
 And “engaging with other Guests or impeding operations while posing as or portraying any character in costume.”
 What does all of that mean?
 Not really a lot new.
 The biggest issue is likely to be the layered costumes (like Jedi robes) and “prop costumes” – such as a guest “wearing” a cardboard Death Star.
 The issue with such costumes is primarily one of security.
 If you choose to wear such a costume, be prepared for a substantial delay at security before entering.
 (Note: Mickey’s Not-So-Scary-Halloween Party requires the purchase of a party admission ticket, which is a separate ticket from regular theme park admission tickets).

 All it takes is a $200 deposit to ensure your preferred Walt Disney World resort package.
-Call Mouse Master Travel at (913) 660-0513 or fill out the quote form below, and we can get started planning your family’s fantastic Fall vacation memories.
+Call Mouse Master Travel at (888) 41-MOUSE or fill out a quote form, and we can get started planning your family’s fantastic Fall vacation memories.